 Section 1.
 Any person, regardless of age, may be a member of the Club.
 Any person may be a life member of the Club upon meeting requirements established by the Directors.
 All memberships are non-transferable.

 Section 2.
 The amount of annual dues shall be determined for each year by the Directors.
 In determining annual dues, the Directors may also establish a family membership plan, a junior membership plan or an installment membership plan.
-The family and student membership plans may provide that a student or members of a family pay less than the annual dues.
+The family and junior membership plans may provide that a junior or members of a family pay less than the annual dues.
 In establishing any membership plan, race entry fees shall not be applied towards dues.

 Club membership plans and their definitions: